Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: GDP to MINLP Reformulation Strategies

 \subsubsection{Trade-offs and Practical Considerations}

-The Hull Reformulation significantly improves the quality of the continuous relaxation, leading to tighter lower bounds.
+HR significantly improves the quality of the continuous relaxation, leading to tighter lower bounds.
 However, this comes at the cost of increased model complexity due to the introduction of additional variables and constraints \cite{grossmannGeneralizedDisjunctiveProgramming2012}.
-This trade-off between stronger relaxations and higher dimensionality makes it difficult to determine in general whether the hull reformulation will outperform the Big-M reformulation in terms of solution time, and the results vary on a case-by-case basis \cite{kronqvistStepsIntermediateRelaxations2021, kronqvist50YearsMixedinteger2025}.
+This trade-off between stronger relaxations and higher dimensionality makes it difficult to determine in general whether HR will outperform the Big-M reformulation in terms of solution time, and the results vary on a case-by-case basis \cite{kronqvistStepsIntermediateRelaxations2021, kronqvist50YearsMixedinteger2025}.